-Expanding course offerings and training opportunities for the maritime industry is constrained at this time due to an aging infrastructure and overall lack of adequate space for new, equipmentintensive courses.
-Space needs will be exacerbated as enrollment increases and additional sections are added to current programs.
+There is a need to equip instructional and academic support spaces with the necessary state-of-theart technology.
+Expanding course offerings and training opportunities for the maritime industry is constrained at this time due to an aging infrastructure and overall lack of adequate space for major pieces of equipment.
+Space needs will be exacerbated as new courses intensify and additional sections are added to current programs.